 Even though Florida is known for its coastline and beautiful beaches, it is also home to an extensive range of lakes and rivers.
 River to Sea Preserve is co-owned by two local municipalities and covers 100 acres.
 This preserve, located between the Atlantic Ocean and the Matanzas River, is a critical habitat and features an Ocean Broadwalk, public beach access, and many other recreational activities.

 Tomoka Marsh State Aquatic Preserve

-The Tomoka Marsh State Aquatic Preserve covers 400 acres of estuary and river environment, is one of the essential manatee habitats in Florida.
-You will find several outdoor recreation options such as fishing, kayaking, and boating at the preserve.
+The Tomoka Marsh State Aquatic Preserve covers 400 acres of estuary and river environment and is one of the essential manatee habitats in Florida.
+You will find several outdoor recreation options at the preserve, such as fishing in Palm Coast, kayaking, and boating.
 There are many public ramps for visitors looking to launch their boats and do some fishing or cruising.